hervenivon/awesome-discoveries/README.md

 * Spotting AI-generated faces.
   * [nikola MIT experiment](http://nikola.mit.edu/experiment) - An online test that asks you to spot Generated faces with [NVIDIA's Progressive GAN](https://research.nvidia.com/publication/2017-10_Progressive-Growing-of).
 I wasn't 100% correct. 😅
   * [How to recognize fake AI-generated images](https://medium.com/@kcimc/how-to-recognize-fake-ai-generated-images-4d1f6f9a2842) - An extensive look into AI-generated images that will train yourself to spot fake images.
+* Future is brilliant
+  * [Neural Ordinary Differential Equations](https://arxiv.org/abs/1806.07366) - Explorative new family of neural network that "parameterizes the derivative of the hidden state using a neural network".
+  * [Relational inductive biases, deep learning, and graph networks](https://arxiv.org/abs/1806.01261) - Advocacy for combinatory between "hand-engineering" and "end-to-end" learning in order to overcome current full deep learning approachs.

 #### Data